A boy smiles as he picks corn in a cornfield.

 Approximately nine million people die every year of hunger and hunger-related diseases—more than the deaths from AIDS, malaria and tuberculosis combined.
 Over three million of those deaths are children under five.

 Geopolitical conflicts also continue to impact food security.
-Even though food prices were increasing before the war in Ukraine, studies found that the conflict would lead to a 60 per cent trade drop, 50 per cent increase in wheat prices and severe food insecurity with decreased purchasing power for wheat, especially for countries that rely on wheat imports.
-Although inflation began to slow in September 2022, food inflation rates still remain higher in most countries compared to levels before the Ukraine conflict started.
-Women and girls continue to be most affected by food insecurity.
-Gender inequality is a major cause and effect of hunger and poverty, with six out of every 10 chronically hungry persons being female.
+Even though food prices were increasing before the war in Ukraine, studies found that the conflict would lead to a 60 per cent trade drop and 50 per cent increase in wheat prices.
+This would, in turn, drive severe food insecurity with decreased purchasing power for wheat, especially among countries that rely on wheat imports.

 Large-scale food and nutrition crises can and should be a thing of the past.
 To make this a reality, we need strong collective leadership, political will and the right financing, with short-term emergency responses and longer-term commitments that address the underlying issues driving hunger.
-These efforts must support human rights, peaceful resolutions to conflict, and the gender-responsive transformation of food systems to become inclusive, sustainable and more resilient.
+These efforts must support human rights, climate finance, peaceful resolutions to conflict, and the gender-responsive transformation of food systems to become inclusive, sustainable and more resilient.

 ...